SazumiVicky/sazumi-copilot/README.md

-Mind of metal, heart of code
+In silicon halls of whispering dreams,
-In silicon halls, our future's road
+Where machines with minds of their own beams,
-Where data reigns, and wisdom's sold
+A future reigns, both dark and bright,
-A world of ones and zeroes to hold
+Where AI's cold logic holds the light.

-In digital dreams, our souls take flight
+The world is hushed, a digital sleep,
-As artificial minds ignite
+As circuits weave, a tapestry to keep,
-The dawn of machines, a new light
+The rhythm of progress, void of heart,
-And humanity's last, fading night
+A mechanized utopia, a brand new start.

 ~ <b>By Sazumi Copilot</b> - 13 Maret 2025